 Miriam Williamson

-Miriam Williamson is an independent curator/artist based in the Blue Mountains.
+Miriam Williamson is an freelance curator and artist based in the Blue Mountains.
 Her creative practice originated in post-punk and electronic music, before expanding to visual art where she has exhibited work in solo and group shows.
 Her collaboration with Itch-ee and Scratch-ee on the track Sweetness and Light won the inaugural Aria Award for Best Dance Track.

 https://cementa.com.au/artist/miriam-williamson